Emmotes/ic_spoilers/docs/baldric.md

 # Basic Information

-Baldric will be a new champion in the Ahghairon's Day event on 13 August 2025 (guesstimated a week after event start potentially due to the Worst the Wait event augment).
+Baldric will be a new champion in the Ahghairon's Day event on 6 August 2025.

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">